-Shabbar Ranapurwala, PhD
+Shabbar I. Ranapurwala, PhD

 EPID 690: Intervention Epidemiology (co-teaching)

-- Prescription and non-prescription opioid abuse sequelae
+- Prescription and non-prescription opioid use disorders and overdoses;

-- Occupational injury prevention
+- Occupational injuries;

-- Adjunct Assistant Professor, Department of Epidemiology, University of Iowa
+- Adjunct Assistant Professor, University of Iowa Department of Epidemiology

 A GIS-based matched case-control study of road characteristics in farm vehicle crashes from nine Midwestern US states.
 Ranapurwala SI, Mello ER, Ramirez MR (2016).
 Epidemiology, 27(6), 827-834.